-Jurisdiction/ Agency Project Description NVTA Funds Phase(s) Funded Status Completion (Project) Completion (NVTA funded Phases) Percentage Reimbursed as of 9/30/19 City of Fairfax Chain Bridge Road Widening/Improvements from Route 29/50 to Eaton Place - Widen Route 123 (Chain Bridge Road) to six lanes, improves the lane alignments of the roadway approaches for the intersection of Route 29/50 (Fairfax Boulevard) at Route 123 and improves pedestrian accommodations at all legs of the intersection.
-Includes extensive culvert improvements to eliminate roadway flooding caused by the inadequate culvert under Route 123.
-ROW, Construction Completed

-Jurisdiction/ Agency Project Description NVTA Funds Phase(s) Funded Status Completion (Project) Completion (NVTA funded Phases) Percentage Reimbursed as of 9/30/19 City of Fairfax Chain Bridge Road Widening/Improvements from Route 29/50 to Eaton Place "Northfax" - Widens Route 123 (Chain Bridge Road) to 6 lanes, improves the lane alignments of the roadway approaches for the intersection of Route 29/50 (Fairfax Boulevard) at Route 123 and improves pedestrian accommodations at all legs of the intersection.
-Includes extensive culvert improvements to eliminate roadway flooding caused by the inadequate culvert under Route 123.
-Construction Completed.
-Last reimbursement request has been submitted to NVTA.
-A Ribbon cutting ceremony was held on May 20.
-May 2019 May 2019 100%
+Jurisdiction/ Project Description NVTA Funds Phase(s) Status Completion Completion Percentage

+Agency Funded (Project) (NVTA Reimbursed as

+funded of 9/30/19

+Phases)

+City of Fairfax Chain Bridge Road \$5,000,000 ROW, Completed

+Widening/Improvements (FY2014) Construction Completed

+from Route 29/50 to Eaton (112014) Construction

+Place - Widen Route 123

+(Chain Bridge Road) to six

+lanes, improves the lane

+alignments of the roadway

+approaches for the intersection

+of Route 29/50 (Fairfax

+Boulevard) at Route 123 and

+improves pedestrian

+accommodations at all legs of

+the intersection.
+Includes

+extensive culvert improvements

+to eliminate roadway flooding

+caused by the inadequate

+culvert under Route 123.

+Jurisdiction/ Project Description NVTA Funds Phase(s) Status Completion Completion Percentage

+Agency Funded (Project) (NVTA Reimbursed as

+funded of 9/30/19

+Phases)

+\$40,000,000 NA 0040 M 0040 4000/

+City of Fairfax Chain Bridge Road \$10,000,000 Construction Completed.
+Last May 2019 May 2019 100%

+Widening/Improvements (FY2015-16) reimbursement request has

+from Route 29/50 to Eaton been submitted to NVTA.
+A

+Place "Northfax" - Widens Ribbon cutting ceremony was

+Route 123 (Chain Bridge Road) held on May 20.

+to 6 lanes, improves the lane

+alignments of the roadway

+approaches for the intersection

+of Route 29/50 (Fairfax

+Boulevard) at Route 123 and

+improves pedestrian

+accommodations at all legs of

+the intersection.
+Includes

+extensive culvert improvements

+to eliminate roadway flooding

+caused by the inadequate

+culvert under Route 123.